emmygithub/git_practice/README.md

 # I believe this was my first shell practice
-Still trying to understand shell but am geting the hang of it.
+Shell and Bash for my dev tool.
+Stll trying to understand it.